HotDB-Community/hotdb-documents/docs/en/v2.5.6/intelligent-inspection.md

 The matching is based on patrol results and patrol indicators:

-1\.
-When the matching rule is \"include\"：
+1. When the matching rule is "include"：

 -   If the matching succeeds, the patrol status will be "normal".

 -   If the matching fails, the corresponding patrol status and recommended measures will be output for different patrol categories according to different patrol results.

-2\.
-When the matching rule is \"not include\":
+2. When the matching rule is "not include":

 -   If the patrol result matches the warning logic, the patrol status will be "warning".

 -   Otherwise, "normal" or "abnormal" will be output according to the matching results.

-3\.
-When matching rule is \"equal to\" or \"not equal to\":
+3. When matching rule is "equal to" or "not equal to":

 -   If the matching succeeds, the patrol status will be "normal".

 -   If the matching fails, the corresponding patrol status and recommended measures will be the output.

-4\.
-When the matching rule is \"greater than\", \"less than\", \"greater than or equal to\", \"less than or equal to\":
+4. When the matching rule is "greater than", "less than", "greater than or equal to", "less than or equal to":

 -   If the matching succeeds, the patrol status will be "normal";

 -   If the matching fails, the corresponding patrol status and recommended measures will be the output.

-5\.
-When the matching rules is \"no attention is required\": the patrol status is normal and no recommended measures.
+5. When the matching rules is "no attention is required": the patrol status is normal and no recommended measures.

 #### Description of patrol result logic